VladPocris/BreachExplorer/README.md

 # BreachExplorer

 BreachExplorer is a small Blazor WebAssembly app that lets you **see the biggest data‑breaches in one glance and check if your own e‑mail address has been pwned**.
-It pulls breach data from *Have I Been Pwned?* and serves it through a tiny Azure Functions proxy (to dodge CORS), then renders interactive charts right in the browser.
+It pulls breach data from *Have I Been Pwned?* and serves it through a tiny ASP.NET Core Web API proxy (to dodge CORS), then renders interactive charts right in the browser.

 **Live demo:** https://gcstorageacc2.z9.web.core.windows.net/
 **Source:** https://github.com/VladPocris/BreachExplorer